weaveworks/weave-gitops-private/docs/adrs/0017-pipeline-pr-promotions-security.md

 - Pipeline users better understand the risks of using access tokens for promotions and ways to reduce that risks.
 - Pipelines users are able to have full control on promotions while leverage pull request creation automation without credentials stored.
 - Pipelines users are in a safer place overall.
-- We provide are in a better place too.
+- Our product is in a better place too.